wrmack/helios-server-docs/docs/inst_virtualbox.md

-# Walk-through of installing Helios on Ubuntu 20.4
+# Walk-through of installing Ben Adida's Helios on Ubuntu 20.10

-- install VSCode (optional)
+- (optional) install VSCode or VSCodium for editing code, having an integrated terminal
 - check python3 is installed with Ubuntu and, if not, install it
     - `python3 --version`
 - install pip3